All About BudgetsDebtHow To Deal With A Debt Collector You Can't Pay

 How To Deal With A Debt Collector You Can’t Pay

-Even if you don’t have debt or think that you will be contacted by debt collectors, think again.
+Even if you don’t have debt or think you will be contacted by debt collectors, think again.

-They can contact you on behalf of someone else who owes a debt looking for personal information such as their phone number or address.
+They can contact you on behalf of someone else who owes a debt, looking for personal information such as their phone number or address.

 I Can’t Pay The Debt Collector